 Practice self-observation through mindfulness meditation

-In a recent webinar about mental illness among medical students and physicians, Ulrick Vieux, DO, MS, the psychiatry residency program director at Orange Regional Medical Center in Middletown, New York, discusses how meditation can help students and physicians create a more thoughtful and less automatic response to stress.
+Meditation can help students and physicians create a more thoughtful and less automatic response to stress, notes Ulrick Vieux, DO, MS, the psychiatry residency program director at Orange Regional Medical Center in Middletown, New York.
 However, mindfulness meditation takes practice, and it may take some time before physicians notice results, so this mental exercise may be more helpful to combat mild symptoms of burnout and depression.

 “Insight is a key aspect in maintaining mental wellness and can be learned with effective practice,” says Dr. Vieux.
 “Insight can challenge hopelessness and negative automatic thoughts that are at the crux of physician burnout and dissatisfaction.”